SGDInstitute/apollo/content/collections/pages/mblgtacc/toolkit.md

     type: content
     enabled: true
   -
+    id: 4ON5eBXd
     date: '2023-11-03 19:00'
     hashtag: 'until MBLGTACC'
     bg_type: color
-    num_colors: 2
     bg_color: bg-gray-200
     type: countdown
     enabled: true
 parent: daacabc3-82b1-48b6-9ca3-6e948cc1c645
 updated_by: cc1d6f85-bab6-480d-8bd1-226c3d628cb2
-updated_at: 1670168606
+updated_at: 1677536984
-description: 'From start to finish, coordinating a delegation or small group at MBLGTACC can involve a number of considerations, steps, and people.
-Whether you''re just not sure where to start, or want to make the best of your experience, check out our attendee checklist and information.'
+description: "From start to finish, coordinating a delegation or small group at MBLGTACC can involve a number of considerations, steps, and people.
+Whether you're just not sure where to start, or want to make the best of your experience, check out our attendee checklist and information."
 ---